Introduction

 If you are not using Docker-Desktop you might have to install QEMU

-2. Create a docker compose-file.yml
+2. Create a docker docker-compose.yml

 Here we are building a arm64 binary, so we set platform: linux/arm64